DavidFB94/gym-buddies/README.md

 I started out with Wireframes for both desktop and phone.

-I realized quickly that my idea to have text over images would make it difficult to read, so I changed the plan, and had the hero image displayed at the top, and text content beneath it.
+I realized quickly that my idea to have text on top of the hero image would make it difficult to read, so I changed the plan, and had the hero image displayed at the top, and text content beneath it.

 After creating the basic structure for the different pages, the site felt a bit lackluster.
 I added the "About" page to add more features to the site, and moved some text content from the home page.
-The home page became more of a font/welcome page.
+The home page became more of a front/welcome page instead.

 ### Colour Scheme